Muyun2023/LibEase/README.md

 - Multiple "pages" for the SPA that replace most/all of the main content
   - Navigation and branding can remain between pages, your choice
-  - consist of at least 3 "pages", but I expect most projects will have more pages than 3 in order to demonstrate all features
+  - consist of at least 3 "pages", will have more pages than 3 in order to demonstrate all features
 - A navigation that allows the user to move from one "page" to another in the SPA
   - A user never has to use the browser "Back" button to use your app
   - A user never has to reload/refresh the page to use your app